-We say that a facility at location $v_f$ serves a client at location $v_c$ if $v_c$ is part of the cluster with center $v_f$ .
-We emphasize that only the leaf nodes of a 2-HST are clients and we can only open facilities at leaf nodes.
-We say that a facility at $v_f$ is of type i if it is open with capacity $2^i$ .
-Thus, each client v being served by $v_f$ is being served with cost $2^i \cdot d(v_f, v)$ .
+We say that a facility at location v_f serves a client at location v_c if v_c belongs to the cluster centered at v_f .
+We emphasize that only the leaf nodes of the 2-HST are clients, and facilities can be opened only at leaf nodes.
+We say that a facility at v_f is of type i if it is opened with a capacity of 2^i .
+Thus, a client v which is served by v_f is served with a cost of $2^i \cdot d(v_f, v)$.